zsolt270/Notifications-page/README.md

-# Frontend Mentor - Loopstudios landing page solution
+# Frontend Mentor - Notifications-page solution

 This is one of my old projects that I made and forgot to publish back then.
 It is a solution to the [Notifications page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).